Structural/structural.github.io/_posts/0-01-01-semantic-debt.markdown

 ---
 layout: post
+title: Semantic Debt
-title: What's So Funny 'Bout PeaceLoveAndUnderstandingManagerFactoryFactory?
+subtitle: What's So Funny 'Bout PeaceLoveAndUnderstandingManagerFactoryFactory?
 date: '2013-04-03'
+author: Sean Kermes
 ---

 I don't need to convince you that getting your names right in your code is